ez-org/eznode/docs/README.md

 - `BITCOIND_OPTS=<none>` (custom cli options for bitcoind)
 - `BITCOIND_LOGS=0` (display bitcoind's logs in the `docker run` output)

-A config file may also be provided at `/data/bitcoin/bitcoin.conf`.
+A config file may also be provided at `/data/bitcoin/bitcoin.conf`, but the options above will take priority over it.

 #### Options for fastsync
 - `TRUSTED_FASTSYNC=0` (enable fast-sync)